exhibit (in main plenary session)

 Presenters: Rev. Dr. Mae Cannon and Aziz Abu Sarah

-Presenter: Vanessa Carter
+Presenter: Vanessa Carter (with permission from Rev. Alexia Salvatierra)

 Beyond Welcoming the Stranger: Decentering Whiteness in Immigration Ministry & Activism